 IP prescriptions are valid for a maximum of 28 days.
 After this period, treatments must be re-written if they are to be continued.
+A repeat template can be used for Pharmacy to authorise up to 6 months' supply.

 If a prescription becomes ambiguous or unclear at any time, the authorised professional responsible for the administration of the medicine or the pharmacist must request the prescriber to rewrite it.